 Deep Brain Stimulation is not for every patient, nor is it a cure for movement disorders.
 However, it can significantly help patients become more active, improving their quality of life.
 The McLeod Neurosurgery team carefully evaluates patients to determine if they are candidates for DBS.
 When used with the right patient, DBS can be highly successful.

 A Neurologist can act as a principal care provider or consultant to another physician.
 To aid in the diagnoses and treatment, the Neurologist might perform a neurological exam to test functionality, including muscle strength and movement, balance, reflexes, coordination, memory, vision, and speech.
 Patients with sleep disorders may require a sleep study.
 In addition, tests, including CT scans, MRIs, electroencephalography (EEG), and electromyography/nerve conduction velocity (EMG/NCV) studies, can provide further information.
 Neurologists are available at our Florence and Little River locations.
 Physician referrals are required.

 At McLeod Outpatient Rehabilitation, we are dedicated to helping patients with Parkinson’s disease limit the symptoms of the disease and improve their function.

 The Parkinson’s Rehabilitation program is offered by specially trained and certified Physical Therapists and Speech Language Pathologists.
 Our goal is to help patients develop lifelong habits of improved communication and movement to improve quality of life and build confidence.READ MORE

 Therapy programs specific to Parkinson’s disease are clinically proven to be effective in improving speech and movement.
-These programs have been developed and researched for more than 20 years with funding from the National Institute of Health.
-Individuals in all stages of Parkinson’s disease can be empowered to improve, keep moving, and stay active through life long habits.
+These programs have been developed and researched for more than 20 years with funding from the National Institutes of Health.
+Individuals in all stages of Parkinson’s disease can be empowered to improve, keep moving, and stay active through lifelong habits.